seanbreckenridge/albums/README.md

   -q, --quiet              quiet mode - only print errors.
   -m, --memory             Open the spreadsheet online basedon the previous
                            call to next albumsand quit.
-This is much faster sinceit doesn't require an API call(the line stored in '.prev_call')
+This is much faster since it doesn't require an API call(the line stored in '.prev_call')
   --csv                    Generates a CSV file without any scores/'listened
                            on' dates.